microsoft/FHIR-Converter/docs/how-to-guides/use-convert-web-apis.md

 In order to use the FHIR converter APIs, you must have an instance of the FHIR converter service deployed to Azure.

-Refer [Setup FHIR converter Service](setup-convert-service.md) for detailed instructions to create a web service to target your conversion requests to.
+Refer [Set up FHIR converter Service](setup-convert-service.md) for detailed instructions to create a web service to target your conversion requests to.

 ## FHIR converter endpoint

-If you have setup your FHIR converter service using the provided [deployment options](deployment-options.md), an Azure Container App is deployed to run the FHIR converter container and serves as the web service that clients can send conversion requests to.
+If you have set up your FHIR converter service using the provided [deployment options](deployment-options.md), an Azure Container App is deployed to run the FHIR converter container and serves as the web service that clients can send conversion requests to.

 ### Service URL